 1.Knee sagittal plane kinematics could be influenced with dynamic gait training using real-time biofeedback.
 Gained proficiency in controlling knee hyperextension during treadmill training was evident during overground walking immediately and 1 month after training.

 2.The effectiveness of real-time biofeedback in improving performance does not seem to be influenced by the focus of attention, internal or external, induced during treadmill training.
 Participants in both intervention groups improved in a similar way as a consequence of practice.
 However, there were trends in the data that pointed that the external focus of attention group had better long-term retention.
 It is not known if participants actively switched to an external focus of attention despite the instructions provided during training.
 Tests to ensure instructional compliance should be used.

 3.A treadmill gait retraining program using learner's focus of attention indicated that that there were not differences in learning acquisition, short and long-term retention, and transfer to overground walking and obstacle crossing between intervention groups.
 It is not known if these changes persist beyond the 4-month follow-up included in this study.

 The results of this study will help to reduce knee hyperextension gait patterns in women.
 Future studies may also use the methodology used in this study to further investigate the implications of learner's focus of attention in rehabilitation.
 Similarly, the findings of this study could offer an additional strategy for rehabilitation regimens.

 Biomechanics, Gait Training, Knee Hyperextension, Knee Kinematics, Motor Learning

 Copyright 2013 Patricia Cecilia Teran-Yengle

 Teran-Yengle, Patricia Cecilia.
 "Training strategies to reduce knee hyperextension gait patterns in healthy women."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.